-Week 9: Midterm review, midterm and final paper instructions.
+Week 10: Midterm review, midterm review and final paper instructions.

 Mon.
-Oct.
-10th: Midterm review.
+Mar.
+11: Midterm review.

 Wed.
-Oct.12th: Midterm.
+Mar.
+13: Midterm.

 Fri.
-Oct.
-14th: Final paper instructions.
+Mar.
+15: Final paper instructions.

-Week 10: Democratic transitions.
+Week 11: Democratic transitions.
 How and why do democratic uprisings occur, and why do they seem to take everyone by surprise?
 This week's material starts by focusing on a central issue in the comparative politics literature, namely the collective action problem.
 It then investigates the mechanisms of democratic uprisings.

 Mon.
-Oct.
-17th: Olson, Mancur.
+Mar.
+18: Olson, Mancur.
 "The logic of collective action [1965]."
 Contemporary Sociological Theory 124 (2012): Introduction: 1-3.